Trgrf/ReadMeGen/README.md

-# KeepItMoving
+# Tech Blog
 ## Description
-This is an exercise tracker that helps you keep up with your exercise routines in a simple and easy way.
-With our application it allows you to add exercises and keep track of the weight you have been lifting.
+This project allows for you to create posts and comment on posts, allowing you to delete them and add them as you want.

 ## Table of Contents (Optional)
 - [Installation](#installation)